gsiekaniec/ORI/HowDeSBT_strains/README.md

 # HowDeSBT_strains

-This is a fork from [HowDeSBT](https://github.com/medvedevgroup/HowDeSBT) with specific features used by ORI.
+This is a fork from [HowDeSBT](https://github.com/medvedevgroup/HowDeSBT) (Robert S Harris and Paul Medvedev, Improved representation of sequence bloom trees, Bioinformatics, btz662) with specific features used by ORI.

 ## Install